d-bl/MAE-gf/docs/counting-snow/index.md

 Compose grounds
 ---------------

-A bit beyond the subject of counting snowflakes is assembling grounds.
-Our focus is on 6-pair snowflakes.
+Composing grounds is beyond the scope of counting snowflakes, so we limit the story here to a few notes on 6-pair snowflakes.
 They can be connected directly, via plaits, framed in Paris grounds or whatever.
-It needs some attention to prevent loops.
+We need some attention to prevent loops.

-When the number start with 1 and ends with 6 you can't repeat them next to one another without further interaction.
-The second family explored above shows you would get loops.

-The bouncing variations can also be represented as follows:
+The (non) bouncing variations can also be represented as follows:

 ![](compose.svg)

 Red are incoming pairs, blue are leaving pairs.
-Above we counted in how many ways we can connect each red line to a blue line within the same circle.
+Above we counted in how many ways we can connect each red line to a blue line within a circle.
-Outside the circles we also should not connect red with red or blue with blue without some exchange.
+Outside the circles we should also connect red with blue.

+Another caveat is a family number that starts with 1 and ends with 6 you can't repeat them next to one another without further interaction.
+The second family explored above shows you would get loops.